postgres-ai/custom-images/README.md

 # PostgreSQL Images

 ## Extended images
 PostgreSQL Docker images with various additional extensions.
-Includes the majority of extensions supported by RDS.
+Includes the majority of extensions, including those that are supported by RDS.

 Derived from [official PostgreSQL images](https://hub.docker.com/_/postgres).
+One of the key differences is that PostgreSQL can be stopped or restarted without the container being stopped (this is because in the official image, the `postmaster` process is the main one).

 Storage-optimized: the size of each image is just ~120 MiB.

 Use these images with Database Lab, when you need HypoPG or anything else.

 ### What's inside
 Available PostgreSQL versions: 9.6, 10, 11, 12, 13.
 Extensions: